Bowie Tours and Concert Performances

 15thWembley StadiumLondonEngland

-David's backing band for the performance was: Kevin Armstrong (guitar, backing vocals), Neil Conti (drums), Matthew Seligman (bass guitar), Thomas Dolby (keyboards), Clare Hurst (saxophone), Pedro Ortiz (percussion), Tessa Niles and Helena Springs (backing vocals).
+David's backing band for the performance was: Kevin Armstrong (lead guitar and backing vocals), Neil Conti (drums), Matthew Seligman (bass guitar), Thomas Dolby (synthesizers and keyboards), Clare Hurst (saxophone), Pedro Ortiz (percussion), Tessa Niles and Helena Springs (backing vocals).

-David also joined in a rendition of The Beatles 'Let It Be' along with Paul McCartney, Pete Townshend, Alison Moyet and Bob Geldof.
+David also joined in a rendition of The Beatles 'Let It Be' along with Paul McCartney, Bob Geldof, Pete Townshend and Alison Moyet.
 For the finale David also sang the opening lines of 'Do They Know It's Christmas?'

 1985 NOVEMBER - Impromptu Set